ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

 |                        | need the -i flag.        |
 +------------------------+--------------------------+

-Build clients without library
+Build Clients without Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The rocBLAS clients can be built on their own using `install.sh` with a preexisting rocBLAS library.

 Note that the version of the rocBLAS clients being built should match the version of the installed rocBLAS.
-The version of the installed rocBLAS can be found in the installed rocBLAS directory, in the file include/internal/rocblas-version.h.
-The version of rocBLAS being built can be found by running ``grep"VERSION_STRING" CMakeLists.txt`` in the rocBLAS directory being built.
+Find the version of the installed rocBLAS in the installed rocBLAS directory in the file include/internal/rocblas-version.h.
+Find the version of rocBLAS being built by running ``grep"VERSION_STRING" CMakeLists.txt`` in the rocBLAS directory being built.

 .. tabularcolumns::
    |\X{1}{4}|\X{3}{4}|